Melvin Dorta

-Melvin A. Dorta (born January 15, 1982) is a retired professional baseball infielder.
+Melvin A. Dorta (born January 15, 1982) is a Venezuelan former professional baseball infielder.
 Dorta bats and throws right-handed.
 He made his Major League Baseball debut with the Washington Nationals on September 1, 2006.

 Career

 Boston Red Sox

 Dorta began his career by joining the Boston Red Sox organization in 2001 after signing as a free agent in 1998.
 He was assigned to the GCL Red Sox and also appeared for the Augusta GreenJackets.
 In 2002, he played for the advanced A-ball Sarasota Red Sox, with whom he spent the entire 2002 and 2003 seasons.

 Montreal Expos/Washington Nationals

 Dorta was acquired by the Montreal Expos from the Boston Red Sox on January 5, 2004.
 In 2004 he played for the AA Harrisburg Senators and remained in Harrisburg in 2005 when the Montreal Expos became the Washington Nationals.
 In 2005, Dorta established career highs with 11 home runs, 50 RBI and 121 games played for Double-A Harrisburg Senators.
 In 2006, he was selected for the Eastern League All-Star Game and was promoted to Washington in July for two games, then was brought back up at the start of September.
 In 2007, Dorta did not appear in the major leagues, and played for Harrisburg and the AAA Columbus Clippers.
 He became a free agent after the season.